MIPPL/nephele-org-website/public/content/developers/tutorials/erc20-annotated-code/index.md

         require(recipient != address(0), "ERC20: transfer to the zero address");
 ```

-Nobody actually owns address zero in Ethereum (that is, nobody knows a private key whose matching public key
+Nobody actually owns address zero in Nephele (that is, nobody knows a private key whose matching public key
 is transformed to the zero address).
 When people use that address, it is usually a software bug - so we
 fail if the zero address is used as the sender or the recipient.